 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Emily is from Kenya.
+She has 2 children.
 She needs a loan of $125 to purchase additional stock for her shop.

 Emily is a resident of Kabartonjo, Kenya.
 In order to provide a living for her family, she runs a retail shop in her community.
 Her greatest challenge right now is that she does not have enough capital to stock her shelves with enough items, so customers tend to shy off when they see how little she has to offer.